Every couple has their ups and downs.

 I think it was the coach Shari Teigman who I first heard say the phrase “Expectation is the thief of all joy”.
 I didn’t really understand it at first until it was explained.
 What was I expecting to happen in many scenarios in my life and how did I feel when it didn’t?
 Because when you expect things to be or go a certain way, when they don’t go in the way you expected, that’s when you ultimately end up unhappy.

 When you place an expectation on something, you visualise it in your mind before it has happened.
-So when my reality didn’t meet the expected outcome I had visualised in my mind, and if it did not meet the impossible high standards I had imagined, I would end up unhappy.
+So when my reality didn’t meet the expected outcome I had visualised in my mind, and if it did not meet the impossibly high standards I had imagined, I would end up unhappy.

 So in order to be happy, you have to do the opposite.
 When you drop all expectations on someone or something, you can’t be unhappy when your prediction of the future (your expectation) does not meet the reality of the present.

 It took me a while and a LOT of thinking and soul searching to get my head around this.
 My husband was right.
 I WAS setting him up to fail.
 By not explicitly asking him what I needed from him, he wouldn’t always know how to help and support me.
-By giving him the silent treatment I was starving any chance he had of meeting my expectations that by this point had snowballed into such a monster that I was ready to divorce him!
+By giving him the silent treatment I was starving any chance he had of meeting my expectations that, by this point, had snowballed into such a monster that I was ready to divorce him!

 The First Mother’s Day